SplitGaussian: Reconstructing Dynamic Scenes via Visual Geometry Decomposition: Method

 \subsection{Visibility-Driven Pruning}

 In dynamic scene reconstruction, static Gaussians located near view boundaries or occluded regions are often weakly supervised due to limited visibility, leading to unstable optimization and redundancy.
 To address this, we propose a visibility-driven pruning strategy that quantifies each static Gaussian's long-term contribution over the video sequence.
+Unlike SplaTAM~\citep{splatam}, which employs per-frame RGB-D silhouettes for pruning and densification, our method accumulates visibility and opacity across time, ensuring that only Gaussians with persistently low contribution are removed, thereby stabilizing static geometry under monocular supervision.

 Let $G_{\mathrm{s}} = \{ G_{s,i}(\mu_{s,i}, \Sigma_{s,i}, w_{s,i}(t)) \}_{i=1}^{N_s}$ denote the set of static Gaussians.
 For each $G_{s,i} \in G_{\mathrm{s}}$, we define its integrated visibility score as: